aws/aws-cdk-rfcs/text/0249-v2-experiments.md

 tracking issue: https://github.com/aws/aws-cdk-rfcs/issues/249
 ---

-# [CDKv2 Experimental APIs]
+# CDKv2 Experiments

 As part of the CDK v2 release, the CDK is adopting a new method of creating, developing, and releasing new L2 constructs.
 CDK v1 intermixed stable modules and constructs alongside experimental constructs, confusing customers and breaking semver semantics.

 For CDK v2, the main CDK artifact (`aws-cdk-lib`) will contain only stable, consistent APIs and constructs that adhere to backwards compatibility.
 Customers can consume any APIs from `aws-cdk-lib` and have confidence that no breaking changes will be introduced (without a major version bump).

-When a new service module is being developed — and not yet stable — it will be released as its own separate artifact, and versioned appropriately according to semver.
+All current and new CDK modules being developed — and not yet stable — it will be released as its own separate artifact, and versioned appropriately according to semver.